Odasnac/odasnac.github.io/content/en/posts/building-a-second-brain.md

 title: Building a Second Brain
 date: 2022–12-08T08:08:00+01:00
 draft: false
-weight: 196
+weight: 194
-tags: [“BookSummary”, "Productivity"]
+tags:
+  - “BookSummary”
+  - Productivity
 cover:
   image: img/second-brain.jpg
   alt: ‘Cover image’
 ---

 Building a second brain is about creating a system to process the vast amounts of information we consume and transform it into actionable knowledge.